 It’s easy to overlook just how much of a cultural staple Mellon Collie and the Infinite Sadness was in the mid-’90s, and how it transformed the Smashing Pumpkins from buzz band to rock titans.
 The album earned the band seven Grammy nominations, of which they won one — “Best Hard Rock Performance” — as well as debuting on the Billboard album chart at No. 1, later earning an elusive Diamond certification from the RIAA for selling 5 million units.
 The band was on “Live with Regis and Kathy Lee.”
 Then they crashed Hullabalooza on The Simpsons.

-Still, it’s a little odd that, of all the Pumpkins albums to make such an ascent, the one that succeeded was the one that lends itself to the most division.
-Mellon Collie and the Infinite Sadness is a beast, a fancifully packaged double album that masquerades as a concept album — complete with complementary halves, “From Twilight to Starlight” and “From Dusk Till Dawn” — despite having no clear concept, at all.
-In hindsight, a statement of this magnitude was probably inevitable from a songwriter like Corgan, whose biggest influences — Rush, Led Zeppelin, Pink Floyd — hardly ever settled for anything less than gigantic.
+Still, it’s a little curious that, of all the Pumpkins albums to make such an ascent, the one that succeeded was the one that lends itself to the most division.
+Mellon Collie and the Infinite Sadness is a beast, a fancifully packaged double album that masquerades as a concept album—complete with complementary halves, “From Twilight to Starlight” and “From Dusk Till Dawn”—despite having no clear concept, at all.
+In hindsight, a statement of this magnitude was probably inevitable from a songwriter like Corgan, whose biggest influences—Rush, Led Zeppelin, Pink Floyd —hardly ever settled for anything less than gigantic.
 Siamese Dream, it should be noted, was already a double album when pressed to vinyl.
 And there’s a great deal of precedent for what Corgan sought with Mellon Collie: The Wall, The White Album and Physical Graffiti, for starters.
 And like those three celebrated, yet much-argued albums, Mellon Collie and the Infinite Sadness represents a cross section of the band’s most powerful and least essential works, all combined into one impressive, albeit unwieldy package.

 The thing to remember with Mellon Collie, though, is that at least half of the album is made up of tracks that sound like singles, and mostly excellent ones at that.
 Five of them were, officially, singles, and a couple others got their share of radio spins as well.
 Corgan, reportedly, wanted the first disc’s roaring rocker “Jellybelly” to be the first single, which would have been a fine choice; it’s just as strong a track, maybe even better than the actual first single, “Bullet With Butterfly Wings.”
 And yet, “Bullet” probably made the most sense for an opening shot—Chamberlin’s rumbling tom-toms, an explosive quiet-loud climax in its chorus, and Corgan’s instantly memorable but almost painfully adolescent lines like “The world is a vampire/Set to drain” and “Despite all my rage/ I am still just a rat in a cage.”
 Corgan raged against a lot of machines on Mellon Collie, but at least with “Bullet,” it was pretty fun.